 After that, it sends the card network a transaction approval or refusal message.
 From here, the transaction approval information is transmitted along the same path it came in –

 Issuer – Card Network – Acquirer/Acquiring Bank – Payment Aggregator.
-The merchant is notified of the transaction status by the payment gateway.
+The merchant is notified of the transaction status by the payment gateway about their merchant payment.
 The merchant then notifies the consumer.

 - Payment Settlement